audrum/old-multinstall/README.md

 ## Windows Multinstall

-The [multinstall.ps1](https://github.com/Audrum/windows_activators/blob/master/multinstall.ps1) file is a PowerShell script to make a little bit easier and faster the Windows 10 after installation, helping installing automatically some basic tools such as:
+The [multinstall.ps1](https://github.com/Audrum/windows_activators/blob/master/multinstall.ps1) file is a PowerShell script to make a little bit easier and faster the Windows 10 post-installation process, helping installing automatically some basic tools such as:

 * Google Chrome
 * Firefox